true-async/php-true-async-rfc/basic.md

 Extensions for **Scheduler/Reactor** are allowed to extend this namespace with functions and classes, provided that they are directly related to concurrency functionality.

+### Cancellable by design

+This RFC is based on the principle of **"Cancellable by design"**, which can be described as follows:

+> By default, coroutines **should be** designed in such a way that their
+> cancellation at any moment does not compromise data integrity.

+> Coroutines launched without a defined `Scope` or lifetime **must** adhere to the "Cancellable by design" principle.

+> If a coroutine’s lifetime needs to be controlled — it **MUST** be done **EXPLICITLY**!

+In practice, this means that if a coroutine is created using the expression `spawn <callable>`, the developer treats it as non-critical in terms of data integrity.
+If the developer needs to manage the coroutine’s lifetime, they will use the expression `spawn with`.
+In other words, the developer must take extra steps to explicitly extend the coroutine's lifetime.

+The **Cancellable by design** principle works especially well for server-side applications, but it can conflict with the principles of **structured concurrency**.
+This **RFC** proposes a balance between both approaches.

 ### Coroutine

 > A `Coroutine` is an `execution container`, transparent to the code,